-If you chose to submit a claim to VDOT, reimbursement is not guaranteed and there is a formal process in place.
-They will investigate the incident and history of the case.
-They will also determine if road crews had reasonable time to repair the pothole from the point it was identified to when your damage occurred.
+If you choose to submit a claim to VDOT, reimbursement is not guaranteed and there is a formal process in place.
+They will investigate the incident and the history of the case.
+They will also determine if road crews had reasonable time to repair the pothole from when it was identified to when the damage occurred.

 Here's what documentation you'll need:

 - Photos of damage

 - Photos of potholes and road